 - 4.2.3.1 Develop, if not already completed, a storm sewer system map, showing the location of all outfalls and the names and location of all waters of the State that receive discharges from those outfalls;

 - 4.2.3.2.
 Prohibit through ordinance, or other regulatory mechanisms, nonstormwater discharges into the MS4 and implement appropriate enforcement procedures and actions;

 - 4.2.3.3 Develop and implement a plan to detect and address non-stormwater discharges including illegal dumping to the MS4;

 - 4.2.3.4 Inform public employees, businesses, and the general public of the hazards associated with illegal discharges and improper disposal of wastes; and

 - 4.2.3.5 Address the following categories of non-stormwater discharges or flows only if they are identified as significant contributors of pollutants to the MS4:

 - water line flushing;

 - landscape irrigation;

 - diverted stream flows;

 - rising ground waters;

 - uncontaminated ground water infiltration (as defined in 40 CFR Part 35.2005(20));

 - uncontaminated pumped ground water;

 - discharges from potable water sources;

 - foundation drains;

 - air conditioning condensation;

 - irrigation water;

 - springs;

 - water from crawl space pumps;

 - footing drains;

 - lawn watering;

 - individual residential car washing;

 - flows from riparian habitats and wetlands;

 - swimming pool discharges;

 - street wash water; and

-• flows from fire fighting activities.
+- flows from fire fighting activities.

-For existing permittees, the program shall, at a minimum, contain implement the requirements shown in Table 4.2.3(a) below and include descriptions of how they are implemented in the SWMP:
+For existing permittees, the program shall, at a minimum, contain the requirements shown in Table 4.2.3(a) below: